0GrayFox/CS-4375-Machine-Learning-Final-Project/README.md

 ## Conclusion
 The choice of CNN architecture should be based on dataset size, complexity, and available computational resources.
 VGG16 is best suited for tasks requiring high accuracy on small-to-medium datasets, while modified EfficientNet is ideal for large, complex datasets but may not be optimal for simpler tasks.

-## Authors
-We both contributed equally to implementing, testing, and analyzing all three CNN architectures.